6 Minneapolis Locations made famous by Mary Tyler Moore

 On Nicollet Mall, it is just a block from the MTM statue.
 While much is the same as when Mary lived here, it has been recently renovated.
-The balcony cafe is gone, but the escalator remains as does the unique ambiance and character of this great piece of architecture.
+The balcony cafe is still there* and the escalator remains as does the unique ambiance and character of this great piece of architecture.

 Traveler Tip: Go inside and up the escalator (as Mary did!).
 Look down at the reflecting pool for another vantage point of the unique architecture.

 *Check out Rick Nelson’s Table Talk (1/12/18) for updates on the IDS renovation and cafe: startribune.com/mary-tyler-moore-hangout-with-view-of-ids-crystal-court-now-a-breakfast-joint/468851173/

 - RSM Plaza

 - 801 Nicollet Mall, downtown Minneapolis

 This building was used for exterior shots of the offices of the fictional station, WJM-TV, where Mary worked.

 The RSM Plaza is in the same block as and connected to the IDS.
 This makes the IDS as a logical place for Mary to pop over for lunch or shopping after work.